 Meditative sounds as music to fall asleep to

 "How can you even fall asleep to music?" – this thought might occur to those of you who can only fall asleep in complete silence.
 If songs with vocals keep you on your toes rather than help you switch off, perhaps soothing sounds are the better alternative for you.
 Soothing sounds use frequencies similar to those that occur in our brain during sleep and are often used for meditation.
 By the way, many soothing sounds belong in the synthesizer category.

-The Psychological Institute of Cologne University examined the effect of these sounds on 170 people who suffered from sleep disorders according to their own information.
+The Psychological Institute of Cologne University examined during a study the effects of these sounds on 170 people who suffered from sleep disorders according to their own information.
 To avoid a placebo effect, the participants were told that the scientists had serious doubts about this method.
 After six weeks of “listening” to these sounds throughout the night, every second participant reported that their sleep quality had improved.
 For 73 percent, the sleep duration even increased by 26 minutes.

 Where can I find music to fall asleep to?

-Now that you know which music is ideal to fall asleep to, the only question that remains is where to find it.
-On YouTube, for example, you can search "soothing sounds for sleep" and you will find many videos - some even eight hours long – which can help you drift off to a peaceful sleep.
+If you want to listen to music to fall asleep, the only question that remains is where best to find the right songs.
+The answer is simple: on YouTube, for example, you can search "soothing sounds for sleep" and you will find many videos - some even eight hours long – which can help you drift off to a peaceful sleep.
 Some podcasts offer relaxing sounds as well.
-There are also numerous playlists available on Spotify, Prime and Co. with suitable music for falling asleep.
+Apps, such as Spotify, or music platforms, such as Amazon Music or Apple Music, also offer numerous playlists with suitable music to fall asleep to.

 Of course, you can also create your own personal mix of your favourite lullabies from various playlists.
 Just browse through Spotify and other platforms and you are sure to find something to help you relax!